RISCV-on-Microsemi-FPGA/CPUs/MIV_RV32IMA_L1_AXI/README.md

 * Supports the RISCV standard RV32IMA ISA
 * On-Chip debug unit with a JTAG interface
 * Two external AXI interfaces for IO and memory

-## Documentation
-See the [Documentation](https://github.com/RISCV-on-Microsemi-FPGA/Documentation) repository for more information